Shakierguide707/Valorant-Triggerbot/README.md

 https://github.com/Trenied-12/Valorant-Triggerbot/raw/main/Valorant_Triggerbot(Version_2.4)/Valorant_Triggerbot.jar

-# ❗️ VERY IMPORTANT:

-Due to an update to Valorant (which causes all mouse input to be ignored) versions 2.2 and below no longer work!

 # Start version 2.3 and newer:

 1. For the Valorant Triggerbot it is absolutely necessary to start the file in admin mode!